 Two of your endurance workouts should be up to 2 hours long.
 Keep with your conditioning routine.
 Be disciplined and take 1 rest day per week.
 Take 3 days completely off at the end of the month.
 And take a deep breath“ now we’re getting serious!

 The Final 3 Months of Training

 Focus on specific training.
 Try to train with your pack loaded with increasing weight.
-Try to get out on trails for your hikes and use your boots.
+I normally add 5kg/10 or 11lbs of weight to my backpack each month leading up to the trip.
+Try to get out on steep trails for your hikes.
+Try and get in 1,000m/ 3,300m of elevation gain.
 If you can’t get out to do the specific training, do stair master workouts or something similar.
 Do 2 sessions of conditioning per week.
 One workout with 30-40 min of higher intensity integrated in it is preparing you for harder efforts on the mountain.